LaunchCodeEducation/helloworld/_sources/03_Conditionals/nested_conditionals.rst

 .. admonition:: Example 3.4.1

     Write code that prompts for the user to enter an integer.
 If the number is odd, print nothing.
-If it is even, print "EVEN!" and if it is positive print ("POSITIVE!").
+If it is even, print "EVEN!" and if it is positive print "POSITIVE!".

 Our first attempt at a solution might look like this.